ig3/srf/README.md

 ##### Cards per interval

 This is the number of cards with the given interval in days.
+There are two
+lines: Adjusted Interval and Unadjusted Interval.
+The Adjusted Interval is the interval after adjustment for percent correct.
+The Unadjusted Interval is the interval as set when the card was last viewed.
+The adjusted interval is the interval that will be the basis for calculation of the interval after the next review.

 ##### New Cards per day